 Full-time employees accumulate twelve sick leave days per year.
 Part-time employees accrue sick leave pro-rata.

 Court employees receive retirement benefits through the Public Employees' Retirement System (PERS), under the County of Solano's contract.
 The specific plan depends on the employee's hire date and the rules under the Public Employees Pension Retirement Act (PEPRA).
 The plans have reciprocity with all State PERS and County 1937 Act Retirement System agencies.
 Employees also participate in Social Security.

 The Court offers medical, dental and vision insurance coverage to employees and their dependents.
-There are nine medical plans, two dental plans and one vision plan available.
+There are ten medical plans, two dental plans and one vision plan available.
 The Court makes a substantial contribution toward the insurance premiums.

 Employee Assistance Program